Raw walnuts not only provide a workout for your chin, they also strengthen bones and teeth.

 Serves 20 from a buffet table (about 12 cups)

-- 9 cups broccoli, fibrous stems peeled, with heads and stems chopped into dice
+- half a head of broccoli and half a head of cauliflower, fibrous stems peeled, with heads and stems chopped into dice (8 or 9 cups)

 - 1 to 1 1/2 cups raw walnuts, chopped